-Choose 9 art courses with the advice of faculty adviser at the 3000/4000 level.
+Choose 9 art courses at the 3300/4300 level with the advice of faculty adviser.

-Choose ONE course (any 3000/4000 level)
+Choose ONE course (any 3300/4300 level)

 GRAPHIC DESIGN CERTIFICATE

 Undergraduate students concentrating in computer-based Graphic Design are eligible for a certificate in Graphic Design.
 The Graphic Design certificate is designed for motivated individuals concentrating in the competitive field of design.